ShivaniCharak10/Log_File_Analysis_Reporting_System/README.md

 ---

 ## Introduction / Overview
-The **Log Analyzer CLI & Dashboard** is a Python-based tool designed to parse, store, analyze, and visualize log data efficiently.
+The ** Log File Analysis & Reporting System** is a Python-based tool designed to parse, store, analyze, and visualize log data efficiently.
 It supports both **command-line interface (CLI)** operations and a **Streamlit-powered dashboard** for interactive data exploration.

 This project can be used for monitoring application logs, tracking request patterns, identifying errors, and generating reports from log files in a structured way.